AdobeDocs/experience-manager-screens.en/help/user-guide/implementing-windows-player.md

 The Ad-Hoc method lets you install the latest Windows Player (*.exe*).
 Visit [**AEM 6.5 Player Downloads**](https://download.macromedia.com/screens/) page.

-Once you download the application, follow the steps on the player to complete the ad-hoc installation:
+After you download the application, follow the steps on the player to complete the ad-hoc installation:

 1. Long-press on the top-left corner to open the admin panel.
 1. Navigate to **Configuration** from the left action menu and enter the location (address) of the AEM instance you wish to connect to and click **Save**.